 Another big question worth considering: Will you need movers?
-Some storage-pod companies come complete with movers — while others don’t.
+Some moving pod companies come complete with movers — while others don’t.
 If you have a small amount of stuff that you can load and unload, avoiding movers can help you save some money.
 But if you do have some large pieces, using the storage companies’ movers may be a lot more time and cost-effective than finding movers separately.
 If the pod company you choose doesn’t offer moving services, they will usually provide you with a list of third-party companies accustomed to working with pods.

-Once you’ve booked your pod(s), they are delivered to your home.
-From there, you load up your pod(s), and, once you're all packed, they'll be brought to the company's storage facility.
+Once you’ve booked your moving pod(s), they are delivered to your home.
+From there, you load up your pod(s), and, once you’re all packed, they’ll be brought to the company’s storage facility.
 Once you arrive at your final destination, your pod(s) can be scheduled for drop-off, which, again, may or may not include movers to help you unpack.
 Moreover, pods can also be staggered so that furniture gets delivered one day and an additional pod full of boxes comes at a later date.

 The Benefits of a Moving Pod Over Traditional Movers